unoptimalsuperstructure/VisuAL-1/README.md

 **Note:** Undo works on a **global** level, i.e. the operation stack is independent of the currently active object.
 All other features are tied to the currently active object.

 # Known Bugs
+## High Priority
+~~- (2D Image Processing, Desktop App) Images are not garbage collected upon closing the window, which returns to the home screen.
+This will be fixed by the next update.~~ (Fixed in v0.1.1b)
+## Low Priority
-- (Desktop App) The camera panning code is based on the camera yaw, which does not update accurately when the camera is panned quickly.
+-  (3D Visualiser, Desktop App) The camera panning code is based on the camera yaw, which does not update accurately when the camera is panned quickly.
 This may cause the camera to roll inadvertently and eventually mess up WASD movements.
 The only way to fix this is to middle-click.
-- (Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.
+- (3D Visualiser, Web App) Sometimes, object shadows will linger in their previous position even when the physical object has been reset.

 # Changelog
+v0.1.2a -> v0.1.2b
+- Finally added shearing and custom matrices.
+- Switched from a class file holding all shapes to a single abstract class file, with geometric objects being represented as JSON files instead.
+- Shapes can also have their size and centre specified before adding.
+- Added interface size configuration file for 3D Visualiser.

+v0.1.1b -> v0.1.2a
+- Ability to draw permanent lines or planes that can be shown/hidden (but not yet deleted).
+- 3D objects can also now be shown/hidden, and the active object is highlighted.
+- Reflection, rotation and projection can now be done with permanent lines or planes, or still allow the user to input a one-time line or plane.
+- When choosing an existing line or plane for a transformation, it will be highlighted.
+- After a transformation, the respective line or plane will be distinguished by being coloured yellow or blue respectively.
+- Tooltips and icons showing what each operation does.

+v0.1.1a -> v0.1.1b
+- Fixed garbage collection.
+- Ability to show or hide images.
+- User is now prompted to choose a save directory, instead of being the same one as the input directory.

+v0.1.0a -> v0.1.1a
+- Added basic image processing features to the desktop app, including colour tint filters, median and Gaussian blur, and Sobel edge detection.
+- Closing the 2D image processing or 3D graphics sandbox now returns to the home screen instead of terminating the program.

 v0.0.3c -> v0.1.0a
 - Merged Desktop App v0.0.3c and Web App to the main branch.